Lejoon/modular-scraping-platform/misc/spec_updated.md

 ## 2. Define canonical interfaces

-The platform uses a **clean Transform-based architecture** with three core components:
+The platform uses a **Transform-based architecture** where all components implement a universal interface:

 ```python
 from abc import ABC, abstractmethod